Hold on to your crumpets, because Iโm about to take you on a ride through the center of London, one Tube stop at a time!

 London is pushing eastward.

-Today you’ll find lots of trendy bars, clubs, restaurants, and boutiques or vintage clothing outlets here.
+Today youโll find lots of trendy bars, clubs, restaurants, and boutiques or vintage clothing outlets here.

-Much of the fashionable life is found around Hoxton Square and its peripheries,
+Much of the fashionable life is found around Hoxton Square and its peripheries, such as Shoreditch and the northern half of Brick Lane.

 There is an array of contemporary galleries in the area.